 Main Page Content

-Follow the guidelines listed below to meet the requirements to operate.
-Failure to meet the requirements may lead to a delay or inability to offer food for sale to the public.
+Failure to meet the requirements may result in a delay or inability of your food booth to offer food for the public.
 If any health hazard is found to exist during the operation of your food booth, the Health Unit may require you to stop operation until the health hazard is corrected.

 On this page: